Canon 200D vs 6D

 Going beyond this snapshot of core features and characteristics, what are the differences between the Canon EOS 200D and the Canon EOS 6D?
 Which one should you buy?
 Read on to find out how these two cameras compare with respect to their body size, their imaging sensors, their shooting features, their input-output connections, and their reception by expert reviewers.

 The side-by-side display below illustrates the physical size and weight of the Canon 200D and the Canon 6D.
+The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All size dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the 200D – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 6D is notably larger (42 percent) than the Canon 200D.
 Moreover, the 6D is substantially heavier (70 percent) than the 200D.
 It is noteworthy in this context that the 6D is splash and dust-proof, while the 200D does not feature any corresponding weather-sealing.